czyzby/gdx-lml/README.md

 1.3 -> 1.4:

 - Views are now additionally resized before showing, which fixes bugs with some viewports where not every screen was resized properly.
+- `@Property` was added along with `PreferencesService`.
+Now you can add your custom, fully managed preferences.
+See docs for more info.

 1.2 -> 1.3: